Hubertus Schmidt on Classical Training

 Mr Schmidt has trained many many horses to Grand Prix, and he is, indeed, one of the most inspiring riders in the world, he is also a very thoughtful observer of the current scene, and by no means one-sided in his views of the current controversy….

-There has been a lot of talk recently about the classical way of training, and ways that are not classical.
-As riders how do we tell when we going the right way, the classical way?
+There has been a lot of talk for a long time about the classical way of training, and ways that are not classical.
+How do the riders tell if they are going the right way, the classical way?

 “In Germany we have to follow the richtlinien, the guidelines, we have a book, and it says, this and this, that is the right way.
 It takes you all the way from the warm up – making the horse loose and supple, step by step to the next point to higher collection, and later to pirouettes, piaffe and passage.
 There is a totally clear directive on how to do it.
 Okay it also depends on the horse, one horse needs to be a little higher, another a little deeper in the neck, but over all, all you need to do is follow the principles of the training scale – this is the way to do it.”